eegli/tinyparse/readme.md

 _Like [Joi](https://joi.dev/) and [Yargs](https://yargs.js.org/) had a baby but it's not as capable as its parents._

+- Promise-based
 - TypeScript first
-- Promise-based
 - Zero dependencies
 - Supports object literals and arrays of strings

-**I use this mostly for other pet projects of mine, so it comes with some opinions.**
+**I use this mostly for other pet projects of mine so it comes with some opinions.**

 - Tinyparse is fast and lightweight.
-It's made for parsing simple user inputs.
+It's made for parsing simple user input.

 - It **exports a single parser factory function** from which a type-aware parser can be created.
 The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`).